cynepton/home-service-robot/README.md

   Create the package with:

   ```
-  catkin_create_pkg pick_objects roscpp std_msgs message_generation
+  catkin_create_pkg pick_objects roscpp move_base_msgs actionlib
   ```
   We will be writing nodes in C++.
-Since we already know in advance that this package will contain C++ source code and messages, I create the package with those dependencies.
+Since I already know in advance that this package will contain C++ source code and messages, I created the package with those dependencies.

 - **add_markers**: You will write a node that model the object with a marker in rviz.
   Create the package with: